Animeshz/keyboard-mouse-kt/CONTRIBUTING.md

 - [X] Implement way to cross compile the C/C++ library from any OS to any OS and then package it up in the resulting Jar.
 Done with PR [#4](https://github.com/Animeshz/keyboard-mouse-kt/pull/4) on [jvm branch](https://github.com/Animeshz/keyboard-mouse-kt/tree/jvm)
-- Implement JNI each for different platforms.
+- [X] (Complete for Windows x64 currently) Implement JNI each for different platforms.
 I've considered it to do via C++ instead of reusing Kotlin/Native because it will result in low performance and maybe huge sizes (if K/N becomes stable and performance wise equivalent we can directly reuse the sources we've written).
 - Add Linux Device (`/dev/uinput` | `/dev/input/xxx`) based implementation of interaction of Keyboard/Mouse as a